burnsw5/Starwars-Quiz/README.md

-This is a quiz made with javascript.
+This is a StarWars quiz made with javascript.

 When the button "start" is clicked a timer starts counting down.
 When the wrong answer is selected the time decreases in time.